alyssaq/webapp-boilerplate/README.md

     $ cd app
     $ python -m SimpleHTTPServer 9999

-Open and view the blog at `localhost:9999`
+Open and view the site at `localhost:9999`

 Contribute
 ==